ibm-cloud-docs/apiconnect/ri-mng-users.md

 When you set up IAM access for your users, there is no automatic notification.
 After you finish configuring access for a provider organization, you should notify its members so they can start working with {{site.data.keyword.apiconnect_short}}.
 For example, you could send an email or post a message where your users will see it.
 You should tell users the following information:

-- The name of the Reserved service (especially if you provisioned more than one)
+- The name of the Reserved instance (especially if you provisioned more than one)
 - The name of the provider organization that the user is assigned to
 - Where to find documentation: https://cloud.ibm.com/docs/apiconnect